cactoes/minesweeper_remake/README.md

 # Minesweeper remake
-a simple c++ minesweeper remake with the option of shaders (recompilation required) <br />
+A simple c++ minesweeper remake with the option of shaders (recompilation required). <br />
-might leak memory not sure tho
+Might leak memory, not sure tho.

 ## Ingame controls
 - Game mode